statds/ids-s22/_sources/docs/bagging_vs_boosting.md

 dataset observations.
 The ensemble model is a weighted sum of the weak learners.
-Instead of trying to solve it in one single shot (finding all the coefficients and weak learners that give the best overall additive model), an iterative optimisation process is that is much more tractable, even if it can lead to a sub-optimal solution.
+Instead of trying to solve it in one single shot (finding all the coefficients and weak learners that give the best overall additive model), an iterative optimisation process is much more tractable, even if it can lead to a sub-optimal solution.

 For illustration, consider a binary classification problem, with $N$ observations and a given family of weak models.
 To initialize, all the observations have the same weights $1/N$.
 Repeat over each weak model:
 + fit the best possible weak model with the current observations weights;
 + compute the value of the update coefficient that is some kind of